stephaneVercouillieBMID/slate/source/workingVersion.html.md

  OpenID Connect specifies a set of [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) or user attributes.
 They are intended to supply the client app with consented user details such as email, name upon request.

 As per OpenID Connect specification, scopes can be used to request that specific sets of information be made available as Claim Values in UserInfo Token.

-**In current version and in contradiction to the OpenID Connect specification, **itsme(r)** considers all claims requested via scope as **Essential** (see [Individual Claim Request](http://openid.net/specs/openid-connect-core-1_0.html#IndividualClaimsRequests))**.

- It means the User may not opt out the sharing of specific Data; the User must either gives his consent for the sharing of all Data or refuse the request as a whole.
-However, as in a future version **itsme(r)**  will make the difference between **Essential** and **Voluntary** claims, you should already request claims with appropriate level regarding your business case.

 You can request claims in two ways:
 1. [Requesting Claims Using Scope Values](#RCBSV)